 Sunstroke is a type of heatstroke due to sun exposure.
-It happens with prolonged exposure of the body to hot temperature, resulting to the rise of body temperature to 105 F or higher.
+Generally, it happens with prolonged exposure of the body to hot temperature, resulting to the rise of body temperature to 105 F or higher.
 Elderly people, babies, working in hot environments and obese people are susceptible to this condition.
-People who are diabetic, have problems with kidney and heart diseases are also at a high risk of developing sunstroke.
+In addition, people who are diabetic, have problems with kidney and heart diseases are also at a high risk of developing sunstroke.

 Symptoms of sunstroke